Offices in River Falls, Eau Claire and La Crosse. Serving All of Western Wisconsin and Minnesota. Learn more

 Any product that is dangerous or defective can cause harm.
 This includes items such as:

 One of the most frightening things about dangerous products is that they often involve children’s toys, safety equipment, and furniture.
-Swings, car seats, battery-operated trucks and cars, cribs, walkers, bikes, and push toys may be recalled if they are not safe.
+Swings, car seats, battery-operated trucks and cars, cribs, walkers, bikes, and plush toys may be recalled if they are not safe.
 Children’s toys and products must pass stringent tests in order to be shelved.
 If your child is injured because of a product, this is something that should not be ignored.
 Filing a personal injury lawsuit against the company or manufacturer will not only help you financially but will also warn other parents about these products and hopefully prevent injuries and accidents to other children and families.

 If you or someone you love has faced an injury due to a defective or dangerous product, you need to save the product in a safe place.
 Look for sales receipts for the object as well as any manuals, warranties, and instructions that came with it.
 Take photos of the product as well as the injuries sustained following the accident.
 Make sure you consult a personal injury lawyer about what to do next and whether or not you have a case against the product in question.